Maergoth/EQ2Sharts/README.md

 - **Wait time display** — Optional per-player wait timer shown on the overlay, updating live every second.
 - **Average wait time** — Logged to the activity log on each dequeue, tracking a running average across the session.
 - **Invert order** — Checkbox to flip the overlay display from top-to-bottom to bottom-to-top.
+- **Priority bump** — When enabled, duplicate enqueue requests bump the player up one slot instead of being ignored.
+- **Bump notification** — Text-to-speech announces "bump" when a player is bumped (requires Priority Bump).
+- **Auto-hide when empty** — The overlay automatically hides when the queue is empty and reappears when someone joins.
 - **Persistent settings** — All configuration (channels, patterns, overlay position/size, colors, checkboxes) is saved to XML and restored on reload.

 ## How It Works